sulahmedio/sulahmedio/README.md

-### Hi there 👋
+### Hi there 👋 Welcome!

+This is my personal Github portfolio.
+I am a self-taught Databricks Engineer (in progress), and a self-taught AWS, GCP Architect, AND a self-taught frontend/backend developer (but the website development is not in my interest anymore).
+I had major help here but hey that's what is expected as a newbie!

+- 🔭 I’m currently working on Databricks Engineering (I ingested data, cleaned it via SQL, and Python and then I created a visual - it looks great).
+I created a dashbaord for the United States EPA showcasing the emissions in megatons being used by the United States - check it out!
+- 🌱 I’m currently learning Databricks, SQL, and Python.
+- 💬 Ask me about Product Management!
+I love talking about it, and how I translate business needs into technical details to relay to my team.

+- Hope you enjoy your time here and see something of value and impact!
 <!--
 **sulahmedio/sulahmedio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-This is my personal website.
-This is also my first project as I have been teaching myself frontend development.
-I had major help here but hey that's what is expected as a newbie.
-Visit the website and enjoy!

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...